C H U R C H R E F O R M S E R I E S

 The Apostles were also the only ones who could receive financial help, but the Apostle Paul chose not to use that perk because he knew no one else in ministry could.
 Therefore, he wanted to be an example to future servants.
 See Ministry Money and the Tithe Lie.

 “Paul lived and worked with them, for they were tentmakers just as he was.”
 Acts 18:3

 “…nor did we eat anyone’s food without paying for it.
 On the contrary, we worked night and day, laboring and toiling so that we would not be a burden to any of you.
 We did this, not because we do not have the right to such help, but in order to offer ourselves as a model for you to imitate.
 This we commanded you: that if any would not work, neither should he eat.”
 2 Thessalonians 3: 8-10

-They were also the only ones if one were to lie to them one could end up dead.
+In like manner, they were the only ones to whom Christ gave the keys of the Kingdom of Heaven (with no successor assigned), and that if anyone were to lie to them one could end up dead.